35percent/11tystarter/src/posts/half-a-billion-spent-on-aylesbury-estate-regeneration-and-not-a-council-home-in-sight.md

 description: The spiralling costs of a scheme that is too big to fail.
 date: 2022-05-24T10:38:48.648Z
 ---
+### Background - timeline

+1997 - Blair government elected

+1999 - New Deal for Communities grant of £52m, over ten years, is secured.
+A further £400m is anticipated as part of a stock transfer to a housing association and a demolition/redevelopment programme

+2001 - A resident ballot rejects stock transfer; 73% voting against on a 73% turn-out.

+2002 - Council decides to retain and refurbish stock.

+Sept 2005 - Council initiates a redevelopment strategy for a 'high quality, mixed tenurre urban area, subject to...full financial assessments'; a detailed project plan, with timescales, milesones and resource implications to be completed by the end of the year.

+Sept 2006 - Council agrees a borough medium term financial strategy which aims to ‘To exploit opportunities afforded through the regeneration programme, including setting a target for capital receipts from regeneration projects to support the Council’s future capital programme’.  notes a 3-year £455m capital programme; notes provision for a new Aylesbury Resource Centre as a priority capital proposal; notes Regeneration & Development fund that can be released from Corporate Reserves including that of the Aylesbury estate.

 £456m of public money has been spent on the Aylesbury estate regeneration as the first of the new council homes are completed.[^1]

 The cross subsidy it will receive from the sale of the private homes once phase one is completed amounts to just £8.7m